ellierewind/AHK/README.md

 Using `Windows + Y` toggles File Extensions in Windows Explorer. `Windows + H` toggles hidden files.

-You can also use the `CapsLock` GUI by typing "ext" for File Extensions and "hid" for Hidden Files.
+You can also use the `CapsLock` menu by typing "ext" for File Extensions and "hid" for Hidden Files.

 ### Easily Insert Date and Time